denavit/dynamic_examples/README.md

 MEETING QUESTIONS/TOPICS

-- Is it truly more efficient to have all the html pages separate?
-There is very little that would be left by the time a chunk of the text is moved into Python
 - Should the calculations for dmin, d2min, D1bsc, etc. be included unde geometric properties?
 Or should those be in a different section like "derivation of properties"
+- should the header, input, output, and footer be passed separately or added together and passed as one?
+- should there be a navbar
+- should the wide flange and bolt pages default to specific values?

 IMPORTANT NOTES

-- Pages should initially be built under "templates," with text in the python side.
-The input/header text can then be moved over once the page is functionally and textually finalized
+- probably best to make pages in html first then transfer them over to python once the layout is done

 IMMEDIATE ACTION ITEMS

-- create "base" html file
-- modify ScrewThreadLib to just be functions that can be used, but each value must be calculated individually prior to text generation instead of within text generation
+- modify ScrewThreadLib to just be functions that can be used
 - Bolt page text
-- bolt page functionality
-- Add calculate button next to dropdown for wide flange page
-- move html to python page text file
+- update tensile stress area equations to use \begin{aligned} and \end{aligned}

 LONG TERM ACTION ITEMS